Skip to content

 Deleting

 Delete removes the session from Lumbergh and kills the tmux session.
-For worktree sessions, the worktree directory is also automatically removed — the branch itself remains safe in the parent repo.
+For worktree sessions, you can opt in to also removing the worktree directory by checking the Remove worktree option in the delete confirmation — by default the worktree is left in place.
+The branch itself is never deleted.

 Warning

-If the worktree has uncommitted changes, you'll see a warning before deletion.
-Committed work on the branch is never lost — only the worktree checkout directory is removed.
+If a worktree has uncommitted changes, you'll see a warning before deletion.
+Committed work on the branch is never lost — only the worktree checkout directory is removed when you opt in.

 Uncommitted Changes Warning